tweinzirl/chatGPT_practice/README.md

  - prompt_engineering: ChatGPT Prompt Engineering for Developers
  - chatGPT_api: Building Systems with the ChatGPT API
  - langChain: LangChain for LLM Application Development
- - blog: blog post to highlight and apply key lessons from the courses
+ - blog: blog post to highlight and apply key lessons about prompt engineering
+ - blog2: blog post about querying and reasoning with tabular data